hitkumar/vlms/cs336/README.md

 - Locality sensitive hashing builds on minhash to sharpen the probability.
 - Use n hash functions, break up into b bands of r hash functions each. n = b * r
 - A and B collide if for some band, all hash functions return the same value.
 This and or construction really sharpens the probabability of being a near duplicate.

+Lecture 15
+- RLHF / Alignment
+- Post training
+- Instruction Following
+- Collect data of behaviors we do want from LLM like chat, safety.
+- First post training step is SFT, typically QA data.
+- Fine-tuning a model on facts it doesn't know makes it hallucinate.
+It is tricky to know what model does know though.
+We should teach the model how to extract behaviors learnt during pre-training in a desired format.
+Adding new factual data can hurt the model sometimes.
+- Safety tuning is easy conceptually, but tricky part is to balance this with over-refusals.
+Model will refuse to answer even simple questions.
+- SFT data is now pretty big, so we incorporate SFT data during mid-training, this also helps with avoiding catastrophic forgetting.
+- After SFT, we do RLHF.
+- RLHF maximizes the reward from the model response.
+- LMs are policies
+- Typically pairwise feedback
+- PPO is one approach, although it is quite tricky to make it work in practice
+- DPO is a good alternate.
+It is not clear which of PPO or DPO is better.

+Lecture 16
+- Reinforcement Learning from Verifiable Rewards (RLVR)
+- DPO improves the LM policy by using pos gradient on y(w) and neg gradient on y(l)
+- Scales by prediction error and tries to maximize the likelihood of y(w)
+- RLVR is what gets us reasoning.
+- PPO is trick to implement, and needs a value model during training which adds additional memory overhead.
+- DPO inherently operates on pairwise data, so can't be used as is in RLVR settings.
+- GRPO is a new algo which removes these limitations.
+- Uses rewards within a group to calculate advantages
+- Dr.GRPO improves this in a couple of ways: removes division by std, only center rewards around mean.
+  - Also removes length normalization.
+Length norm makes the correct answers shorter and incorrect answers bigger as model is incentivized to blabber to get small penalties for mistakes.
+- Few case studies
+- Deepseek R1
+  - Use outcome rewards functions: accuracy and format rewards
+  - SFT init was useful for RL.
+  - Usual SFT/RLHF happens after RLVR.
+- Kimi K1.5
+  - Uses curriculum learning to train from easy to hard samples
+  - Considers samples model can't answer correctly for RL: not too difficult, not too easy
+- Qwen 3
+  - Filtering for difficulty
+  - RL with GRPO on only 3995 examples
+  - Show test time scaling with more thinking budget.
+  - Need to read more about thinking fusion.